US-designated state sponsors of terrorism: Venezuela

 In November 2018, The Washington Post reported that the Trump administration was planning to designate Venezuela as a state sponsor of terrorism due to the government's purported ties to Hezbollah and the Revolutionary Armed Forces of Colombia (FARC).
-Despite the reports, Venezuela has not been added to the list as of 2025.
+Despite the reports, Venezuela has not been added to the list as of 2026 since its leader Nicolás Maduro was captured by US forces and flown to New York to face narco-terrorism charges.

 Countries that have been removed

 Iraq (1979–1982, 1990–2004)

 Iraq, then under the rule of Saddam Hussein, was added to the list on December 29, 1979.
 Iraq had sheltered several militant groups during the 1980s, such as the Palestinian Liberation Front, and others.
 It was removed in February 1982 to allow U.S. aid to Iraq while it was fighting Iran in the Iran–Iraq War.
 It was re-added on September 13, 1990, following its invasion of Kuwait.
 In 1993, Iraq's intelligence service attempted to assassinate former U.S. President George Bush and Kuwait's Emir with a car bomb, but Kuwaiti authorities foiled the plot and arrested 16 suspects, including two Iraqis.
 Following the 2003 U.S.-led invasion of Iraq and toppling of President Saddam Hussein, Iraq was removed from the list on October 25, 2004, after receiving assurances from the Iraqi interim government that it will not support acts of international terrorism in the future.